Prince Harry, Prince William Slam Bullying Reports In Rare Statement

 "We intend to step back as ‘senior' members of the Royal Family and work to become financially independent, while continuing to fully support Her Majesty The Queen," the Duke and Duchess of Sussex said via Instagram.
 "We look forward to sharing the full details of this exciting next step in due course, as we continue to collaborate with Her Majesty The Queen, The Prince of Wales, The Duke of Cambridge and all relevant parties."

-The duo also shared that they'll be dividing their time between the U.K. and North America and plan to uphold royal tradition as they raise their 8-month-old Archie Harrison.
+The duo also shared that they'll be dividing their time between the U.K. and North America and plan to uphold royal tradition as they raise their 8-month-old son Archie Harrison.

 Harry and Meghan added, "This geographic balance will enable us to raise our son with an appreciation for the royal tradition into which he was born, while also providing our family with the space to focus on the next chapter, including the launch of our new charitable entity."

 Watch E!
 News weekday mornings at 7 a.m.!